 The Cardinals are not a particularly deep team, but as they’ve proved for years, concentrated talent often wins out over depth.
 They’ve got two of the best pitchers in baseball and two of the best hitters in baseball.
 Like it or lump it, that means something, and it leads to wins.

 The rotation could have some issues.
 Chris Carpenter was tremendous last year – but more importantly, he was relatively healthy, which is always the rub with him.
 Behind him, Adam Wainwright continues to dominate, which is frustrating as hell.
 Losing Joel Pineiro will hurt, but then again, who would have thought he would have been so great for the Cardinals last year?
 So I’m sure Brad Penny will have no problem getting his career back on track, and taking up Pineiro’s mantle.
-Behind the front three, it’s Kyle Lohse and Jaime Garcia, who just won the spot, and has a girl’s name.
+Behind the front three, it’s Kyle Lohse and Jaime Garcia, who just won the spot.
 Not at all inspiring, but Cardinals pitchers always pitch over their head.
 In that regard, Dave Duncan is everything that Mark McGwire – I’m guessing – is not.
 Short of injuries, the rotation will probably be fine.

 Offensively, they’ll hit.
 There’s just no way around it.
 Sure, Holliday will not be the best hitter in baseball like he was in his short time in St. Louis last year, but Pujols probably will be the best hitter in baseball.
 Rasmus will probably improve, and could very well bounce back.
 The left side of the infield is relatively unproven, so there’s some hope for negativity there.
 Maybe Ryan Ludwick will continue his disappearing act and the Molina de jure will do nothing at the plate.